jorgenbraseth/prison-game-card-generator/app/README.md

 # How to win
 The winner of the game is the inmate to first be the boss of the prison block.
 To be boss, you need a reputation!
-The amoun of reputation needed depends on how many players there are:
+The amount of reputation needed depends on how many players there are:

 | Number of players | Repution needed |
 | ------------------ | ---------------- |